 One Percent Rule

 When determining what type of ROI you can expect from a property, there are several factors to consider during the evaluation stage of a new investment.
-The best property management Baltimore, MD, offers will tell you that the 1% Rule is good for estimating potential returns and ensuring a property can generate an appropriate ROI.
+As the best property management Delaware County, offers, we can tell you that the 1% Rule is good for estimating potential returns and ensuring a property can generate an appropriate ROI.

-To apply the 1% Rule, the monthly gross rental income must be at least 1% of the property's total purchase price.
+To apply the 1% Rule and consider a property profitable, the monthly gross rental income must be at least 1% of the property's total purchase price.

 Other Factors to Consider

-While the 1% Rule is an excellent place to start, there are other factors that go into how much rent you may be able to generate from your property and what influences your return on investment.
-Work with experienced property managers to evaluate these aspects of an investment property's potential success!
+While the 1% Rule is an excellent place to start, other factors go into how much rent you may generate from your property and what influences your return on investment.
+Working with experienced property managers (like our team here at Rentwell) can help you evaluate these aspects of an investment property's potential success!

 Upfront Investment Cost